CaterpillarStudyGroup/ImportantArticles/src/Spring-It-OnTheGameDeveloper'sSpring-Roll-Call.md

 ## Scale Spring

-In [spring-damper](https://www.daniel-holden.com/page/scalar-velocity) this post I show how we can derive an equation for a spring that works on object scales.
+In [this post](https://www.daniel-holden.com/page/scalar-velocity) I show how we can derive an equation for a spring that works on object scales.

 ---

 Tracking Spring
-See [spring-damper](https://www.daniel-holden.com/page/perfect-tracking-springs) this article for a spring which can be used to perfectly track animation data while still removing discontinuities.
+See [this article](https://www.daniel-holden.com/page/perfect-tracking-springs) for a spring which can be used to perfectly track animation data while still removing discontinuities.

 ---